Cadfan Stone

-The Cadfan Stone (Carreg Cadfan) is a 7th-9th century stone that has the earliest known Welsh language inscription, specifically in Old Welsh.
+The Cadfan Stone (Carreg Cadfan) is a 7th–9th century stone that has the earliest known Welsh language inscription, specifically in Old Welsh.
 The stone is located inside St Cadfan's Church, Tywyn, Gwynedd.

 History

-Recent scholarship dates the inscriptions to the 9th century.
-They were previously considered to be older.
-Ifor Williams dated them to the 8th century, and a late 7th century or early 8th century date was suggested by Kenneth H. Jackson.
+The stone was once thought to mark the grave of both Saint Cadfan and Cyngen Glodrydd, late king of Powys, roughly dating it to the first half of the sixth century.
+However more recent scholarship dates the inscriptions to far later: Ifor Williams dated them to the 8th century, and a late 7th century or early 8th century date was suggested by Kenneth H. Jackson.
 A date between the 7th century and the 9th century is suggested by Coflein, the website of the Royal Commission on the Ancient and Historical Monuments of Wales.
+Nancy Edwards assigned the stone firmly to the ninth century.

 Despite its undoubted significance, the Cadfan Stone has been given relatively little attention from Welsh authors and poets.
 Exceptions include the poems 'Cofebion Tywyn' by Owain Owain and 'Y boen' by Myrddin ap Dafydd.